 Building a new business relationship can be difficult, especially in a remote environment.
 Without the ability to meet every business connection in person, it is important to possess the skills necessary to build relationships quickly via email and phone conversations.
-Building strong relationships can be essential to the success of a project, either short or long term, because a satisfied publisher will be more inclined to put extra care and time into your project.
-Here are five ways to foster publisher relationships.
+Building strong relationships with affiliate partners is essential; affiliates that know, like and trust you will be more inclined to put extra care and time into promoting your brand.
+With that in mind, here are five ways to foster high-value affiliate relationships.

-Before sending out any communication to a potential publisher, do your research.
-Set time aside before sending out an email or hopping on a call to look through their website, LinkedIn pages, or other available information sources to learn about your contact and their business.
-Then leverage this information to draw parallels between the program you are looking to promote and the publisher.
+Before sending out any communication to a potential publisher, it’s important to do research.
+Look through their website, LinkedIn pages, or other available information sources to learn about their business model and how they promote other brands.
+Then leverage this information to draw parallels between the affiliate program their affiliate partnership opportunities.
 Communicate these connections to the publisher to get them excited to begin a relationship, stating specific examples of how you see a partnership forming.

 While oftentimes relationships begin via email, setting up a call with the publisher is vital to building a relationship.
 Email is a great way to connect and leaves a paper trail for future reference but talking on the phone is more personal, puts a voice behind the emails, and allows for a bit more candid conversation.
 Use this time to learn more about the publisher’s website but also to go in depth with the them regarding the programs you represent.
 Have a list of questions prepared which confirm to the publisher that you are eager to work with them.